dev-scripts/prakashbhandari.com.np/content/posts/understanding-the-basic-concepts-of-kubernetes-cluster.md

 A cluster can be simple, with one master node and one worker node, or it can be complex, with many master nodes and many worker nodes.

-I have presented a Kubernetes cluster architecture diagram, this diagram presented a Kubernetes cluster architecture with two master nodes and four worker nodes.
-Each node is running four pods.
-Some pods are running one container inside, while others are running more than two containers inside the pod.
+I have presented a Kubernetes cluster architecture diagram, this diagram presented a Kubernetes cluster architecture with one master nodes and two worker nodes.
+Each node is running two pods.
+One pods is running one container inside, while another one is running more two containers inside the pod.

 ![Kubernetes Cluster Architecture](/images/posts/understanding-the-basic-concepts-of-kubernetes-cluster/understanding-the-basic-concepts-of-kubernetes-cluster.png#center)